lbrilh/Bitcoin-Saving/README.md

 # Portfolio Performance and Correlation Analysis

-This repository contains two Python scripts for analyzing portfolio performance and correlation between different assets.
+This repository contains three Python scripts for analyzing portfolio performance and correlation between different assets.
 Here's a brief overview of each script and how to use them:

 ## portfolio_performance.py